rdemolgen/SavvySuite/README.md

 ```
 java -Xmx30g SelectControlSamples -d (size) *.coverageBinner >summary_file
 ```
 to create the summary file.
+The (size) parameter is the size of the chunks that the genome is split into, in the same way as with SavvyCNV.
 The following additional options are available:
 + -minReads (number) - This sets the minimum number of reads that a genome chunk must have on average across the samples in order to be analysed.
 The default is 20.
 + -subset (number) - This sets the number of samples that the SVD will be performed on, with a default of 50.
 Set this according to how much time you want the software to take - 150 is not unreasonable.
 The software will take time proportional to this parameter to the power of 2.4, plus time proportional to the total number of samples on the command line.
 + -chr (chromosome name) - This limits the analysis to just one chromosome - all reads outside that chromosome will be discarded.